Skip to main content

 or

-• know how to find out what the ingredients are and whether the food items contains a known allergen
+• know how to find out what the ingredients are and whether the food items contain a known allergen

 With effect from the 1 October 2021, Natasha’s Law stipulates that any pre-packed food must have clear labelling which states the full list of ingredients (by order of weight) with any allergenic ingredients clearly stated in bold.